arnisoph/saltstack-omd-formula/README.rst

 **Check_MK Configuration**

 This formula doesn't make use of Check_MK's Web Administration Tool (WATO ).
-The reason for this is that WATO has weird way (at least for me) of saving MK configuration files.
+The reason for this is that WATO has a confusing way (at least for me) of saving MK configuration files.
 Settings (like global settings in global.mk) aren't ordered in a specific order so it's often hard to generate *WATO-like* MK files.

 This means to you that you A) should disable WATO in Multisite and B) configure all OMD/ Check_MK components manually including user DB, contacts, roles and more.
 Most of these will be possible with this formula.